nmdp-bioinformatics/dpb1-expression/README.md

 source venv/bin/activate
 ```

-#### Python package installation
+Pip is the package installer for Python.
+It comes pre-packaged with Python.
+This will be used to install our requirements as such:
 ```
+pip install --upgrade pip
-pip install hlann
+pip install -r requirements.txt
 ```

-Pip is the package installer for Python.
-It comes pre-packaged with Python.

 #### Python package loading
 Open a python instance.